rafalp/Misago/docs/developers/thread_types.rst

 Thread type is basically UI for users to interact with and Python code implementing features behind it, plus helper object for enabling your models to point to custom views.

 Thread type is decided by value of `special_role` attribute of forum model instance that content (thread, post, attachment, etc. ect.) belongs to.
-Using this value model is able to call `misago.threads.threadtypes.get()` in order to obtain its helper object, which in turn eables model to build links for its UI.
+Using this value model is able to call `misago.threads.threadtypes.get(thread_type)` in order to obtain its helper object.

 Helper classes